RedHat-Healthcare/iDaaS-Connect/README.md

 # iDaaS-Connect: General Background
 Intelligent DaaS (Data as a Service) is all about enabling a consistent design pattern/accelerator based mindset to help healthcare organizations
 innovate in a new and comprehensive manner.
 Our focus has been, and will continue to be, how we simplify data access within healthcare.
-THIS IS NOT A PRODUCT This repository is meant to provide a single repository for all the iDaaS Connect design patterns/reference architecture(s). and WILL NEVER be a product, intelligent DaaS is all about showcasing caoabilities through software and is a value add. iDaaS Connect showcases the common industry based protocols/adapters with a proven scalable code base behind it.
+THIS IS NOT A PRODUCT This repository is meant to provide a single repository for all the iDaaS Connect design patterns/reference architecture(s). and WILL NEVER be a product, intelligent DaaS is all about showcasing capabilities through software and is a value add. iDaaS Connect showcases the common industry based protocols/adapters with a proven scalable code base behind it.
 The key that we want to provide is a consistent with the ability to have small components that provide base capabilities.
 Do not think of these capabilities as anything more than a set of
 design patterns to provide comprehensive connectivity and routing of data.
 Data is the asset and this set of repositories is intended to help anyone connect and build innovative platforms.